dotnet/runtime/src/libraries/Fuzzing/README.md

 ```

 > [!TIP]
-> The project uses a release runtime + debug libraries configuration by default.
+> The project uses a `Release` runtime + `Debug` libraries configuration by default.
-> If you want to use a different configuration, make sure to also adjust the paths in `run.bat`.
+> Automated fuzzing runs use a `Checked` runtime + `Debug` libraries configuration by default.
+> You can use any configuration locally, but `Checked` is recommended when testing changes in `System.Private.CoreLib`.

 ### Fuzzing locally

-Build the `DotnetFuzzing` fuzzing project, the project is self contained so it will produce `DotnetFuzzing.exe` and all libraries needed for run into the output.
+Build the `DotnetFuzzing` fuzzing project.
+It is self-contained, so it will produce `DotnetFuzzing.exe` along with a copy of all required libraries.

 ```cmd
 cd src/libraries/Fuzzing/DotnetFuzzing